FAQ

 What is the best map to prepare our Tour of the Muverans ?

-Can I find information on your site or through you about the weather and the conditions that may be encountered at a particular time on the Tour des Muverans?
+Can I find on your site or through you information relating to the weather and conditions that may be encountered, at a specific time, on the Tour des Muverans?

-We were told about two places (the vires and the Col des Martinets / Col des Perris: Blancs passage) that are a little dizzy, at least for those who have problems with heights or very steep slopes.
-Is it possible to find easier ways around?
+We were told about two spots (the ledges and the pass of the Martinets / Col des Perris Blancs) that are a little dizzying, at least for anyone who has a problem with heights or very steep slopes.
+Is it possible to find easier alternative paths?

 Yes, no problem.